minkyuu/minkyuu/README.md

 ### Hi there 👋

-I'm Minkyu Lee who is interested in Backend Development and improving Application, Service.
+I'm Minkyu Lee interested in Backend Development and improving Application & Service.

 <br>